-Georgia Library PINES (Public Information Network for Electronic Services) is the public library automation and lending network for 300 libraries and affiliated service outlets in 54 library systems covering 146 counties (56 of the 63 library systems in Georgia).
+Georgia Library PINES (Public Information Network for Electronic Services) is the public library automation and lending network for 300 libraries and affiliated service outlets in 52 library systems covering 146 counties in Georgia.

 What does PINES have to offer library users?

-- Free delivery of books from other libraries throughout the state to your home library.
+- Free delivery of books from throughout the state to your home library.

 - Ability to renew your books and place holds online.

 - An easy-to-use Kids’ Catalog that exclusively for youth materials.

 PINES creates a statewide “borderless library” that provides equal access to information for all Georgians.

 Georgians with a PINES library card have access to materials beyond their local shelves and enjoy the benefits of a shared collection of 11 million books and other materials that can be delivered to their home library free of charge.

 If you are a resident of Georgia, you are eligible to receive a free PINES library card.
 Visit a participating PINES facility for additional information.